 What to Look for in an Electric Knife

-- Blade replacement – Does the knife sets come with a single all-purpose blade or different blades for different purposes.
-Many of the best knives include a straight edged carving blade and a serrated blade that is ideal for bread.
+Does the knife sets come with a single all-purpose blade or different blades for different purposes?
+Many of the best knives include a straight-edged carving blade and a serrated blade that is ideal for bread.
 As well as the type of edge, consider the length of the blade to ensure it passes through what you are cutting without missing any sections.
 You may also want to consider the depth of the blade and the shape and contour of the point, depending on your main purpose for buying the electric knife.

-- Handle design – Is the handle comfortable to hold?
+Is the handle comfortable to hold?
 Are the power and control buttons easy to reach?
 Can it be used in either hand without compromising control, precision, or comfort?
-The best electric knives have ergonomically designed handles to reduce tiredness and discomfort when they are used over an extended period.
+Good electric knives have ergonomically designed handles to reduce tiredness and discomfort when they are used over an extended period.
 The ideal knife will also have the power, speed, and safety controls centrally positioned so you can reach them without stretching, even if you use the knife in your left hand.

-- Storage – The best electric knives come complete with storage that keeps the blades safe when they are not in use.
-There are many different types of storage, from butchers blocks to zipped cases.
+Quality electric knives come complete with storage that keeps the blades safe when they are not in use.
+There are many different types of storage, from butcher blocks to zipped cases.
 Choose the one that fits your kitchen and your safety requirement.
 However, if you are considering a block, then look for additional safety features such as blade locks that stop your blades from slipping or falling out of the block.

 Why You Should Use an Electric Knife